 - Preparation.
 Discard the coarse outer leaves and wash the cabbage.
 Now it’s time to shred or chop it.
 Remember to leave its core out and throw it away.

-Blanching cabbage is an optional process, but most sources recommend doing it.
+- Blanching.
+Blanching cabbage is an optional process, but most people recommend doing it.
 I don’t see a reason why you shouldn’t do it – it takes only a few minutes.
-In order to blanch cabbage you need to boil a large pot of water, put the cabbage in there and after some time (it depends on how you’ve cut it; if you’ve separated it into leaves, 2 minutes should be fine) you should take it from the boiling water and rapidly cool it down.
+In order to blanch cabbage you need to boil a large pot of water, put the cabbage in there and after 2-3 minutes you should take it from the boiling water and rapidly cool it down.
 You can do that easily using cold running water in a bowl.
 Once the cabbage is cold, drain the water and dry the cabbage.
 Check out our guide to blanching veggies for more details.

 Image used under Creative Commons from Rachel Andrew

 The process of freezing cabbage leaves is very similar to freezing shredded cabbage, but with a few key differences.
 Here’s how it goes: